spire-labs/self-pylon-demo/README.md

 **Note**:
 - The default basePath is empty, which is suitable for custom domain deployment (e.g., `human.spire.dev`)
 - To use a repository path, set `NEXT_PUBLIC_BASE_PATH` to match your repository name
-- Only the unified frontend (`unified-web`) is deployed by default.
-The legacy separate frontends (`attest-web` and `claim-web`) are deprecated and no longer deployed automatically.
-- The basePath is configured in `apps/unified-web/next.config.mjs` and can be overridden with the `NEXT_PUBLIC_BASE_PATH` environment variable
+- The basePath is configured in `frontend/next.config.mjs` and can be overridden with the `NEXT_PUBLIC_BASE_PATH` environment variable

 ## Important Notes